-It buys retail propane from about 12 propane producers and suppliers across Canada, typically under multi-year contracts based on industry posted prices at the time of delivery.
+It buys retail propane from about 13 propane producers and suppliers across Canada and California, typically under multi-year contracts based on industry posted prices at the time of delivery.
 Some contracts allow monthly supply volumes to go up or down based on changing demand requirements.
-The current contracts end on March 31, 2018 and 2019.
+The current contracts end in 2021 and 2022.
 New supply contracts are negotiated in the ordinary course of business and typically range from a term of one to three years.

-Five companies supply about 90% of its annual propane needs.
-Each supplies at least 5%:
+Five companies supply an aggregate of 61% of its annual propane needs:

 - " Plains Midstream Canada ULC

-- " Shell Chemicals Canada, by its managing partner Shell Canada Limited

 - " Pembina Infrastructure & Logistics L.P.

-- " Imperial Oil Limited

 - " Gibson Gas Liquids Partnership

+- " Shell Chemicals Canada, by its managing partner Shell Canada Limited

+- " Shell Trading (US) Company.

-SGL will also sometimes enter into short-term forward purchase and sale agreements to take advantage of opportunities and meet the needs of its customers.
+SGL will also sometimes enter into short-term forward purchase and sale agreements to take advantage of opportunities that meet the needs of its customers.